On particle Gibbs sampling

-It is also worthwhile to look at the update rates of $X_{t}$ with respect to $t$ which is defined as the proportion of iterations where $X_{t}$ changes value; see left panel of Figure \ref{fig:coales-data1}.
-This figure reveals that backward sampling (when used in conjunction with either multinomial or residual resampling) increases very significantly the probability of updating $X_{t}$ to a new value, especially at small $t$ values, to a point where this proportion is close to one.
-This also suggests that good performance for these two variants might be obtained with a smaller value of $N$.
+It is also worthwhile to look at the update rates of $X_{t}$ with respect to $t$ which is defined as the proportion of iterations where $X_{t}$ changes value; see left panel of Figure~\ref{fig:coales-data1}.
+This figure reveals that backward sampling increases very significantly the probability of updating $X_{t}$ to a new value, especially at small $t$ values, to a point where this proportion is close to one.
+This also suggests that good performance for backward sampling might be obtained with a smaller value of $N$.

-To test this idea, we ran the six variants of our Gibbs sampler, but with $N=20$.
-The right side of Figure \ref{fig:coales-data1} reveals the three non-backward sampling algorithms provide useless results because components of $X_{0:300}$ hardly ever change values.
-For the same reasons, the ACF's of these variants do not decay at reasonable rate (which is not shown here.)
+To test this idea, we ran the four variants of our Gibbs sampler, but with $N=20$.
+The right side of Figure~\ref{fig:coales-data1} reveals the three non-backward sampling algorithms provide useless results because components of $X_{0:300}$ hardly ever change values.
+For the same reasons, the ACFs of these variants do not decay at reasonable rate (which are not shown here).

-Figure \ref{fig:ACF-N20-two-datasets} gives the ACF of certain components for the three variants with backward sampling.
-Although $N$ is quite small, the MCMC chain seems to be mixing well, especially when either multinomial or residual resampling is used.
+To summarise, in this particular exercise, implementing backward sampling is very beneficial, as it leads to good mixing even if $N$ is small.
+If backward sampling could not be implemented, then using systematic resampling may also improve performance, but not to same extent as backward sampling, as it may still require to take $N$ to a larger value to obtain reasonable performance.